themeteorchef/saas-stripe/saas-stripe.md

 <p>When using the meteorhacks:npm package, we need to modify how we load in NPM packages.
 Where we <em>would</em> call Npm.require with a package we loaded directly through Meteor, the meteorhacks:npm package creates a sort of alias Meteor.npmRequire for us to use.
 Keep in mind: if we <em>do not</em> use this alias, meteorhacks:npm won't know about the package and our application will crash.
 The more you know!</p>
 </div>

 Good.
 So, when loading our Stripe package, notice that we also need to pass our API key via a second pair of parentheses after we load the package: `Meteor.npmRequire('stripe')(secret);`.
-In a sense, this is like invoking the package as a function as passing our `secret` variable as a parameter.
+In a sense, this is like invoking the package as a function and passing our `secret` variable as a parameter.
 Once this is done, Stripe's API will be accessible.
 Next, let's look at our method for creating our customer.
 Finally.

+<p class="block-header">/server/methods/stripe.js</p>
 ```.lang-javascript
 stripeCreateCustomer: function(card, email){
   // Note: we'd check() both of our arguments here, but I've stripped this out for the sake of brevity.